mikeyjay39/auction/README.md

 requirements.

 ## Extras
-Authentication is added with a login.
+Mostly security Authentication is added with a login.
 User's passwords are stored as a hash.
 CSRF protection is enabled.
+The item description field is sanitized to prevent XSS.
+This is the only string field exposed by the API that gets persisted.

 ## Diagrmas